Man killed by deputy recalled as storyteller, jokester - WTMJ

 ELIZABETH CITY, N.C.
 (AP) — Andrew Brown Jr.’s easy smile, which belied hardship, loss and troubles with the law, was memorable for his dimples, his relatives said.
 He was quick to crack a joke at the family gatherings he tried not to miss after losing both of his parents.
 He encouraged his children to make good grades even though he dropped out of high school himself.
 Above all, he was determined to give them a better life than he had.

-The 42-year-old Elizabeth City, North Carolina, man was shot to death Wednesday by a deputy sheriff trying to serve a search warrant.
+The 42-year-old Elizabeth City, North Carolina, man was shot to death Wednesday by one or more deputy sheriffs trying to serve drug-related search and arrest warrants.
 An eyewitness said Brown tried to drive away, but was shot dead in his car.
-The shooting prompted protests and demands for accountability in the eastern North Carolina city of about 18,000.
+The shooting has prompted protests and demands for accountability in the eastern North Carolina city of about 18,000.
 The deputy, who has not been identified, has been put on leave pending a state investigation.

 Despite his hard life — Brown was partially paralyzed on his right side by an accidental shooting, and he lost an eye when he was stabbed, according to aunt Glenda Brown Thomas — “Drew,” as he was called, looked for the humor in things.